mklmfane/betvictor/README.md

 * **Inspection**
   * Implement a mechanism to run a series of test to inspect the newly created image for security issues.
-    Trivy can be used as tool to scan container images on teh virtual machien aqua label as linux sudo apt-get install wget apt-transport-https gnupg lsb-release wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo apt-key add - echo deb https://aquasecurity.github.io/trivy-repo/deb $(lsb_release -sc) main | sudo tee -a /etc/apt/sources.list.d/trivy.list sudo apt-get update
+    Trivy can be used as tool to scan container images on teh virtual machien aqua label as linux

+    sudo apt-get install wget apt-transport-https gnupg lsb-release wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo apt-key add - echo deb https://aquasecurity.github.io/trivy-repo/deb $(lsb_release -sc) main | sudo tee -a /etc/apt/sources.list.d/trivy.list sudo apt-get update
     sudo apt-get install trivy

-   There four stages of inspection in the pipeline performing security testing  by uisng trivy and OWASP ZAP.
+   There are four stages of inspection in the pipeline performing security testing by using trivy and OWASP ZAP.
     *Report existing vulnerabilities using trivy installed locally by following the installation steps mentioined above

     stage('Report existing vulnerabilities') {